-It is expected that approximately 4 tonnes of spoil will be removed from this site during construction.
+It expected that approximately 20 tonnes of spoil will be removed from the site during construction.

 6.2.
 Destination approved for all waste and surplus materials.

 The waste material will be taken to an approved materials handling facility for sorting and hard fill recycling.
 Any material unsuitable for reclycing will be taken to an approved landfill site.